AJAYK-1/DocNet/README.md

 - 📅 Doctor availability scheduling and appointment booking
 - 🧑‍⚕️ User and doctor dashboards
 - 📊 Admin panel for managing users, doctors, and appointments
-- 🌐 Responsive UI with Bootstrap and React
+- 🌐 Responsive UI with Bootstrap, gsap and React

 ## 🛠 Tech Stack